Opaque, cream-gel pigment that grips the inner rim so it won’t fade or smear before evening.

 If you purchase through links on our site, we may earn a small commission at no extra cost to you.

-Takeaway: If “does it last on the waterline” is your top criterion, UD Waterline in Legend remains one of the most reliable.
-For a budget nude, Rimmel’s Scandaleyes is the common backup; for budget black, Maybelline TattooStudio is very close in stick and wear.
+Takeaway: If your top question is “will it last on the waterline?”
+UD Waterline in Legend is still one of the more dependable picks.
+For a budget nude, Rimmel Scandaleyes is a common backup; for budget black, Maybelline TattooStudio comes close in both grip and wear.

 Pros & Cons